 In the 1970s, Christopher Williams studied at the California Institute of the Arts under the first wave of West Coast conceptual artists, including John Baldessari and Douglas Huebler, only to become one of his generation's leading conceptualists.
 Williams's work is a critical investigation of the medium of photography and more broadly the vicissitudes of industrial culture, in particular its structures of representation and classification.
 Using the process of reproduction as a point of entry, the artist manipulates the conventions of advertising, the superficiality of surface, and ultimately the history of Modernism.
 Deeply political, historical, and sometimes personal, the photographs are meant to evoke a subtle shift in our perception by questioning the communication mechanisms and aesthetic conventions that influence our understanding of reality.

 Williams was born in Los Angeles in 1956.
 Since 2000, his work has been represented by David Zwirner.
-He has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
-Marking his seventh gallery solo show, For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19) presents the artist's new work at David Zwirner in New York from November 6 to December 20, 2014.
+He has had seven solo exhibitions at the gallery, including his first presentation at the London location in 2013.
+David Zwirner recently presented For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19), a solo exhibition of the artist's new work at the gallery in New York, on view November 6 to December 20, 2014.

 Other recent solo exhibitions include those held at Museum Morsbroich, Leverkusen, Germany; Museum Dhondt-Dhaenens, Deurle, Belgium (both 2011); Staatliche Kunsthalle Baden-Baden, Germany; Bergen Kunsthall, Norway (both 2010); Kunsthalle Zürich (2007); Museu Serralves, Porto, Portugal (2006); Secession, Vienna; and Kunstverein Braunschweig, Germany (both 2005).